sonic-net/SONiC/doc/mgmt/Management Framework.md

 8. App module queries Transformer to translate the path to the Redis keys that need to be queried.
 9. Status returned from App module.
 10. Translib infra calls the processGet function on the App module
-11. App modules calls read APIs exposed by the DB access layer to read data from the redis DB.
+11. App modules calls read APIs exposed by the DB access layer to read data from the Redis DB.
 12. Data is read from the Redis DB is returned to the App module
 13. App module fills the YGOT structure with the data from the Redis DB and validated the filled YGOT structure for the syntax.
 14. App module converts the YGOT structures to JSON format.